Iman060/AgroPro/README.md

-# 🌾 AgroPro İdarəetmə Sistemi (Smart Farm Management System)
+# 🌾 AqroVix İdarəetmə Sistemi (Smart Farm Management System)

 A modern, comprehensive farm management system built with React that helps farmers efficiently manage their fields, crops, irrigation schedules, and agricultural notes from a single dashboard.